AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 #### Landmark Detection

-this is used in face detection. for eg 64 points of importatnt parts (corner of eyes and lips and etc)
+this is used in face detection. for eg 64 points of important parts (corner of eyes and lips and etc)

 we can use it to pose detection (shoulder and legs  and etc.)